 This historic late 18th century lodging house, offering bed and breakfast accommodation, is set in two acres of Derbyshire hillside above the popular tourist village of Matlock Bath.

 Matlock Bath is famous for its cafes, fish and chip shops and restaurants, serving an eclectic mix of foods from all over the world.
-The Temple has its own award winning real ale bar serving a selection of local real ales and a wonderful collection of scotch single malt whiskies, some now very rare.

 The majority of en-suite guest rooms have beautiful views over the Derwent Valley, providing a peaceful environment in which to relax and unwind.
 The Temple is easily accessible via the A6, which is only a short distance below following the Derwent River through the "Little Switzerland" scenery of limestone cliffs and steep wooded slopes, as described by Lord Byron.
 A lovely area for short walks and a great starting point for a longer walk into the Derbyshire Dales and the Peak District National Park.